Addictions & Their Conditions

 How is Marijuana Ingested?

-Marijuana is mainly ingested though inhalation by smoking.
+The main method of ingesting marijuana is inhalation, usually by smoking.
 There are many ways to smoke marijuana, including:

 - Rolled in paper and smoked like a cigarette, usually without a filter (called a “joint”)